ScazLab/gesture_recognition/README.md

 Gesture recognition.

 Using position data from ARuco, Baxter can use the arm cameras to recognize gestures.
+Alternatively, set the param `use_phasespace` to true to use PhaseSpace marker data instead.

-So far, the `gesture_recognition/action_provider` service allows for four actions: `record`, `train`, `predict`, and `test`, with other arguments `class_label`, `filename`, and `object_id`.
+So far, the `gesture_recognition/action_provider` service allows for the following actions:
+    * `record`
+    * `train`
+    * `predict`
+    * `test`
+    * `print`
+with other arguments `class_label`, `filename`, and `object_id`.

 Example of recording a gesture sample:
     `rosservice call /gesture_recognition/action_provider '{action: "record", class_label: 1, object_id: 19, filename: "TrainingData.csv"}'`
     This will add a sample of position data for the marker with ID 19 with class label 1 to the class attribute trainingData and save trainingData to TrainingData.csv.
-Files are saved to the ~/.ros directory for now.
+Files are saved to the ~/.ros directory.
+    When using PhaseSpace, use `object_id` -1 to use data from both gloves, -2 for right hand only, and -3 for left hand only.

 Example of training the pipeline:
     `rosservice call /gesture_recognition/action_provider '{action: "train"}'`